vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/largest-rectangle-in-histogram.md

 <h2 class="heading">Problem Statement</h2>
 <p>
-Given <code class="inline">n</code> non-negative integers representing the histogram's bar height where the width of each bar is 1, find the area of largest rectangle in the histogram.
+Given <code class="inline">n</code> non-negative integers representing the histogram's bar height where the width of each bar is <code class="inline">1</code>, find the area of largest rectangle in the histogram.
 </p>